limecaster/Ass3AI/README.md

-#

-A brief description of what this project does and who it's for
+# Simple Neural MCTS for chess

 ## Table of Contents